DataDog/integrations-core/postgres/README.md

 ### Service Checks

 **postgres.can_connect**:<br>
-Returns `CRITICAL` if the Agent is unable to connect to the monitored PostgreSQL instance, otherwie returns `OK`.
+Returns `CRITICAL` if the Agent is unable to connect to the monitored PostgreSQL instance, otherwise returns `OK`.

 ## Further Reading